patrykpalej/Real-Estate-Analysis/README.md

 - Otodom
 - Domiporta

-For each service the following property types are scraped:
+For each service, the following property types are scraped:
 - Lands
 - Houses
 - Apartments